1973287/1973287/README.md

 - 👋 Hi, I’m @1973287 aka FartSupremacist
-- 👀 I’m interested in good looking men
+- 👀 I’m interested in good looking non-binary furries
 - 🌱 I’m currently learning how to fart on command
 - 💞️ I’m looking to collaborate on a fart tutorial
 - 📫 How to reach me ... call 911